 - PreK-12 students will learn how to interpret facial expressions, body language, and literal and non-literal language to increase academic achievement.

 - Students will learn how to appropriately respond to negative peer interactions to avoid being bullied, build self-esteem and avoid school suspension for physical altercations.

 - Make school a pleasant, safe experience for students, promoting understanding of academic instruction, and build positive adult relationships and satisfying peer friendships.

 - Understand the defining characteristics of the autism spectrum disorders and how they impact social relationship and quality of life.

-CEA_Teaching Social Skills to Students with Autism (PDF Document)
+Teaching Social Skills to Students with Autism (Course at a Glance) (PDF Document)